joelbroek/SatDB/README.md

 A relational database which models satellites, orbital launches, and the relevant organizations and infrastructure.
 Built using Java, Java Database Connectivity, and Oracle Database.

+For a full description, see [the project description pdf](https://github.com/joelbroek/SatDB/blob/master/project_description.pdf).

 **Please note:**

 Currently, app must be run on UBC CS department servers (i.e. remote.students.cs.ubc.ca), with tunneling to dbhost.students.cs.ubc.ca.